Update on the “gig economy” and assessing employment statusTuesday, 20 June 2017

 The “Worker” Category

-The existence of such a middle-ground category differentiates the statutory position between Ireland and the UK in this area.
-The drivers in the Uber case were deemed to be “workers.”
-Such persons are neither employees nor contractors, but the categorisation attracts limited employment protections in the area of minimum wage, paid annual leave, rest breaks and pension contributions.
-There is no similar categorisation in Irish law in the area of minimum wage, annual leave, etc., and in the absence of such, adjudicators in Ireland may well be less inclined to classify users of internet platforms as employees.
+The existence of a middle-ground “worker” category differentiates the statutory position between Ireland and the UK in this area.
+The drivers in the Uber case were deemed to be “workers”.
+Such persons are neither employees nor contractors, and the categorisation attracts limited employment entitlements, for example in the area of minimum wage, paid annual leave and rest breaks.
+While the term “worker” is to be found in Irish employment legislation it is defined in different contexts, and the term does not denote the existence of similar employment entitlements to those available to “worker[s]” under UK legislation.
+For example, the Protected Disclosures Act 2014 provides certain reliefs for “worker[s]” (the definition is broader than employees) who are penalised for making a protected disclosure, but it does not have a more general application.
+In the absence of a recognised middle-ground “worker” category in other employment legislation in Ireland, adjudicators may well be less inclined to classify users of internet platforms as employees.

 The “False” Self-Employed Worker

-Just this month (7 June 2017) the Competition (Amendment) Act 2017 was passed into law, and introduced two new categories of worker in Ireland: the “false self-employed worker” and the “fully dependent self-employed worker” (click here).
-The 2017 Act is intended to establish rights for certain categories of self-employed individuals to be represented by a trade union for the purposes of collective bargaining.
+On 7 June 2017 the Competition (Amendment) Act 2017 was passed into law, which introduced two novel categories of worker in Ireland: the “false self-employed worker” and the “fully dependent self-employed worker” (see link).
+The 2017 Act is intended to remove perceived obstacles to certain categories of self-employed individuals being represented by a trade union for the purposes of collective bargaining.
 It achieves this in part by de-classifying such workers as “undertakings” for the purposes of competition law.
 It is difficult to know whether this type of classification will have a wider application in Irish employment law in future, but it is easy to foresee workers and trade unions adopting the terms and the definitions in the 2017 Act for the purposes of challenging “self-employed” status.

 Organisations providing services through a platform such as an app, or employers who supplement their workforce by engaging contractors need to think carefully and take advice about key factors such as mutuality of obligation, the desired span of control, and the ability of the user of the platform to make a profit from their enterprise.
 While detailed contractual agreements are important, engaging in complex legal drafting purely to deny the existence of an employment relationship, where such exists in reality, is unlikely to be of any avail.